brucou/2048s/README.md

 - 2 and 3 ensure that all 0s appear the left side

 ## Rendering
+No specific issue here:
+- set swipe right key event handler
-No specific issue here, whatever data structure we use to keep the board state, we need to extract the four rows from it, compute the swiped rows, and put that back in the board.
+- when swipe right, extract the four rows of the board, compute the swiped rows, and put that back in the board.
 If we extract the board state right then, the new four rows we recover should be our computed four rows exactly.

 # Tests
 - while our algorithm seems correct at first glance, it cannot be used as a definition of the rules, which are given in plain language.
 An alternative strategy is to check the algorithm on concrete cases.
 Full correctness can be proven by exhausting the test space.